>>> Protocols

 Expanding Protocol

-Reopen emotional space when you’ve tightened, closed off, or withdrawn.
+Reopen emotional space by moving outward when you’ve tightened or closed off.

 Constricting Protocol